 Studies of women's metabolic pathways have found that infertility in women is associated with bile acid biosynthesis.
-A previous study identified that serum metabolic pathways in infertile women include fatty acid metabolism, whereas metabolic pathways in follicular fluid include bile acid biosynthesis [29], which is comparable to our findings.
+A previous study revealed that serum metabolic pathways in infertile women include fatty acid metabolism, whereas metabolic pathways in follicular fluid include bile acid biosynthesis [29], which is comparable to our findings.
 Smith et al. identified bile acids and all enzymes involved in the bile acid synthesis pathway in human follicular fluid [30].
-These findings suggest that the bile acid synthesis pathway is

-273 essential for follicular growth, development, and maturation.
-However, further 274 investigations are required to elucidate the underlying mechanisms of infertility.
-A 275 metabolomic analysis of follicular fluid in women with evidence of infertility because of 276 decreased ovarian reserve function revealed that the metabolic pathways involved 277 included pantothenate and CoA biosynthesis and glutathione metabolism [29], consistent 278 with our findings.
-The biosynthesis of pantothenate and CoA plays a role in the 279 metabolism of sugars, proteins, and fats and exhibits antioxidant effects.
-These processes 280 influence oocyte development and maturation.
-281 This study had several strengths.
-It represents the most comprehensive investigation to 282 date of the potential causal relation between plasma metabolites and infertility.
-Second, 283 this study employed five distinct statistical methods for MR to enhance the robustness 284 and credibility of the findings.
-285 The metabolic markers and pathways identified in this study have the following clinical 285 286 The metabolic markers and pathways identified in this study have the following clinical translational potential.
-For instance, the metabolites can be utilised as non-invasive
+These findings suggest that the bile acid synthesis pathway is essential for follicular growth, development, and maturation.
+However, further investigations are required to elucidate the underlying mechanisms of infertility.
+A metabolomic analysis of follicular fluid in women with evidence of infertility because of decreased ovarian reserve function revealed that the metabolic pathways involved included pantothenate and CoA biosynthesis and glutathione metabolism [29], consistent with our findings.
+The biosynthesis of pantothenate and CoA plays a role in the metabolism of sugars, proteins, and fats, and also exhibits antioxidant effects.
+These processes influence oocyte development and maturation.

+This study had several strengths.
+It represents the most comprehensive investigation to date of the potential causal relation between plasma metabolites and infertility.
+Second, this study employed five distinct statistical methods for MR to enhance the robustness and credibility of the findings.
-- 288 metabolic pathways (such as lipid and glucose metabolism) provide new perspectives for - 289 developing targeted therapeutic strategies.
-Furthermore, the monitoring of metabolic - 290 processes in high-risk populations (like patients with a family history of infertility or - 291 metabolic syndrome) in combination with lifestyle interventions has been shown to

-292 reduce the risk of infertility.
-However, it should be noted that the study is subject to 293 several limitations.
-First, the lack of detailed participant clinical characteristics in the 294 database limits the in-depth interpretation of the causal relation between metabolites and 295 infertility, as different etiologies can lead to significant differences in metabolite profiles.
-296 Failure to fully consider these clinical features may have affected the generalizability and 297 clinical application of the findings.
-Future studies should incorporate more detailed 298 clinical information combined with multicenter data to further validate and optimize the 299 reliability of metabolites as infertility biomarkers.
-Second, the GWAS database employed 300 in this study predominantly comprises data from European populations.
-Consequently, the 301 generalizability of these results to other racial and geographical groups remains unclear.
-302 Third, although the present study revealed significant associations between some serum 303 metabolites and infertility using MR, whether these metabolites directly contribute to 304 infertility or whether their changes are a result of the disease remains uncertain.
-Some 305 metabolites may be involved in pathological processes by affecting sperm or egg energy 306 metabolism, oxidative stress, or cell membrane function, whereas others may simply 307 reflect changes in the metabolic environment.
-Future studies combining functional 308 experiments (including gene editing or metabolic interventions) and longitudinal cohort
+The metabolic markers and pathways identified in this study have the following clinical translational potential.
+The metabolites can be used as non-invasive biomarkers for the screening and stratified diagnosis of infertility.
+The associated metabolic pathways (such as lipid and glucose metabolism) provide new perspectives for developing targeted therapeutic strategies.
+Furthermore, the monitoring of metabolic processes in high-risk populations (such as patients with a family history of infertility or metabolic syndrome) in combination with lifestyle interventions has been shown to reduce the risk of infertility.
+However, it should be noted that the study is subject to several limitations.
+First, the lack of detailed participant clinical characteristics in the database limits the in-depth interpretation of the causal relation between metabolites and infertility, as different etiologies can lead to significant differences in metabolite profiles.
+Failure to fully consider these clinical features may have affected the generalizability and clinical application of the findings.
+Future studies should incorporate more detailed clinical information combined with multicenter data to further validate and optimize the reliability of metabolites as infertility biomarkers.
+Second, the GWAS database employed in this study predominantly comprises data from European populations.
+Consequently, the generalizability of these results to other racial and geographical groups remains unclear.
+Third, although the present study revealed significant associations between some serum metabolites and infertility using MR, whether these metabolites directly contribute to infertility or whether their changes are a result of the disease remains uncertain.
+Some metabolites may be involved in pathological processes by affecting sperm or egg energy metabolism, oxidative stress, or cell membrane function, whereas others may simply reflect changes in the metabolic environment.
+Future studies combining functional experiments (including gene editing or metabolic interventions) and longitudinal cohort studies are needed to clarify the causal mechanisms